ProvableHQ/leo/documentation/guides/program_upgradability.md

 [general tags]: # "guides, upgrade, program, transaction, constructor"

 This guide provides a practical overview of Aleo's program upgradability framework, tailored for developers using the Leo language.
-You'll learn how to configure your program, implement common upgrade patterns, and follow best practices for writing secure, maintainable applications.
+You will learn how to configure your program, implement common upgrade patterns, and follow best practices for writing secure, maintainable applications.

 ## Getting Started: The Upgrade Policy